mcnemesis/globalclipboard/README.md

   NOTE :
     - This client requires the python-gnupg Python package (check installation info here http://packages.python.org/python-gnupg/).
     - It also assumes that the clibboard server sends back clipboard content encoded in base64 (which is the current server's default behaviour)
+    - This client comes along with an Optional GUI Front-end called **GClip**, built using QT4 and PyQt4 (and currently tested on KDE4 platforms only)

 Available Global-Clipboard Servers / Hosts: